reactivepixel/inventoryManager/readme.md

 | `unit/picking` | `POST` | `STATUS` |

 #### Request
-Db is queried for units with a status code that indicates 'picking'.
+Units table is queried for units with a status code that indicates 'picking'.

 ```javascript
 {